 - Providing clarity around Role IQ levels

 The findings from this study were used to help inform the development of future features in the Role IQ product.
-As of June 2019, the team released an onboarding experience in addition to adding UX copy to increase clarity around the purpose and value of Role IQ.
+During June 2019, the team released an onboarding experience in addition to adding UX copy to increase clarity around the purpose and value of Role IQ.